Flockshot/8-bit-cpu/README.md

 ## ✅ Verification

-The CPU's correctness was verified using a test program (found in `report 3.pdf` and specified in `specifications.pdf`) designed to check all instruction types.
+The CPU's correctness was verified using a test program (found in `report 3.pdf`) designed to check all instruction types.

 **Test Program Assembly:**
 ```asm